- Works with Apple HomeKit

 While it performed perfectly in the home, it’s Bluetooth connection requires you to own additional Apple products to operate the plug remotely.
 This can be done if you have an Apple TV, HomePod, or an iPad that is connected to your home’s wireless setup.
 Most people who are heavily invested in to the Apple ecosystem have this covered, but it’s worth noting since it’s one of the few plugs that doesn’t utilize your home’s WiFi.

 There was some skepticism coming into this review.
 It’s larger size, hefty price tag, and Bluetooth-only connection had me concerned.
 But after using the Elgato Eve Energy Smart Plug & Power Meter, I can say it’s the best Apple HomeKit-enabled smart plug on the market.
 There were no connectivity issues that plague Wi-Fi connected plugs.
 The app is a thing of beauty.
 And the energy monitoring is terrific.
 Instead of pleasing everyone, perhaps focusing on one system is the way to go for these companies.

 Now that doesn’t mean you should rush out and buy one of these.
 The price is still a big concern.
 It’s tough to justify spending almost $50 for a single smart plug.
-The Wemo Mini Smart Plug is almost as reliable, has a slimmer design, and offers more 3rd party support (Amazon Alexa, Google Home) for $20 less.
-The Wemo Insight plug will give you energy monitoring for $40.
+The Wemo Mini is almost as reliable, has a slimmer design, and offers more 3rd party support (Amazon Alexa, Google Home) for $20 less.
+The iDevices Switch plug will give you energy monitoring and a nightlight for the same price.
 But if you’re deep into Apple’s ecosystem and price is no object, the Elgato Eve Energy is the best HomeKit-enabled smart plug money can buy.